weilingx46/workshop-sassy-hugo/README.md

 </html>
 ```

-This will set the content that shows up on any "single" page.
+This will set the content that shows up on any "single" page, as in a post.
 It includes a
 format for the date so Hugo knows how to show the date.
 You should now see
 that posts show up as described here if you click on their link.